Campus Active Directory

 CampusAD is centrally provided.
-Beginning May 2015, departments are no longer billed for these services.
+Beginning May 2015, departments were no longer billed for these services.
 Through joining the CampusAD domain, units may collaborate with others by securely sharing resources with other CampusAD users.

 Units, colleges, and departments who choose to adopt CampusAD for their Active Directory services have the ability to manage their own organization unit (OU).

 IT Services uses the Quest ActiveRoles Server (ARS) software for management of OUs offers this tool as part of the CampusAD service.